 Carmanah Walbran Provincial Park

-Located on the southwestern section of Vancouver Island, Carmanah Walbran Provincial Park is perhaps the most remarkable and wildest big tree forest in Vancouver Island and all of Canada.
-The park protects extensive tracts of luxuriant Pacific temperate rainforest, and is famous for its ancient old-growth.
+Located in the southwestern section of Vancouver Island, Carmanah Walbran Provincial Park is perhaps the most remarkable and wildest big tree forest on Vancouver Island and in all of Canada.
+The park protects extensive tracts of luxuriant Pacific temperate rainforest and is famous for its ancient old-growth.
 Two valleys are of particular interest: the Carmanah Valley and the Walbran Valley, both of which contain trees of gigantic proportions.

 Carmanah Valley Mist trail

-The central trails of the Carmanah Valley wind through the most densely packed and spectacular spruce groves left in Vancouver Island.
-In the early 1990s, this remarkable valley served as ground zero for the conservation movement resulting in a boardwalk trail that still exists today.
-Through its two round-trip miles, the Valley Mist Trail follows the Carmanah River closely, penetrating rain-soaked landscapes that are optimal for Sitka Spruce old-growth.
+The central trails of the Carmanah Valley wind through the most densely packed and spectacular spruce groves left on Vancouver Island.
+In the early 1990s, this remarkable valley served as ground zero for the conservation movement, resulting in a boardwalk trail that still exists today.
+Throughout its two round-trip miles, the Valley Mist Trail follows the Carmanah River closely, penetrating rain-soaked landscapes that are optimal for Sitka spruce old-growth.

 Randy Stoltmann Commemorative Grove